QubesOS/qubes-desktop-linux-menu/README.md

 based on the one, on which the feature is set.

 ## Future plans
+- add "light" mode (current UI is dark mode, only)
 - discuss using existing .menu files for categorization of local programs (that is, programs run in the VM that is running the menu)
 - add placeholder entries for "missing" favorites entries (entries that are listed in appropriate VM feature, but do not currently have generated corresponding .desktop files)
-- color right pane with the color of currently selected VM; change the hover color to the color of currently selected VM
+- in submenu for qubes, discuss how to add color to right pane to correspond with color of selected VM; and/or, change the hover color to the color of currently selected VM
 - improve performance if menu is run as an executable
 - discuss adding set Terminal and Files positions to every VM